Address - CenturyLink Sports Complex

 Promotions - The first 3,000 fans through the gates on Friday March 8th vs. the Tampa Bay Rays and Friday March 15th vs the Baltimore Orioles will receive a collectible pin.

 Publications - The official Spring Training publication of the Minnesota Twins is available for $5 at the Four Points by Sheraton Guest Services Booths, all merchandise locations, and at tables on the veranda as you take the stairs into the ballpark.

 Questions - Comments, suggestions and questions are welcome at the Four Points by Sheraton Guest Services Booths, or by email at email@example.com.

 Rain Delay - Even during inclement weather, the Minnesota Twins will make every effort to play scheduled games.
 Please refer to the Postponed Games section for more information.

-Rainout/Reschedule Policy - In the event of a postponed or cancelled event, guests are advised to check www.twinsbaseball.com, the local newspaper, media affiliates, or call us at 1-800-33-TWINS for further information.
+Rainout/Reschedule Policy - In the event of a postponed or cancelled event, guests are advised to check www.twinsbaseball.com, or call us at 1-800-33-TWINS for further information.